vjay513/angular-material/README.md

 ## Development server

 Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Navigate to `http://localhost:8100/`.
 The app will automatically reload if you change any of the source files.

+within `angular.json`changes default port number to 8100

+`"serve": {
+  "options": {
+    "port": 8100
+  }`

 ## Code scaffolding